mattmaddux/SwiftUIDevice/README.md

 # SwiftUIDevice

 Filling in some of the missing pieces of SwiftUI's environment.
-Get easy info about the device you're running on, the status of that device, and the window you're running in.
+Get easy info about which device is being used, the status of that device, and the window you're running in.

-Currently the live device info is limited to orientation and window size, but more info will be added over time.

 ## Installation
 ----------------------------------